gautamshrinivas/MindMaps/terraform.md

 ```
 ## Terraform backend s3
 ------------------------
-* As of now the terraform state is maintained in the local folder. when we try to execute the same infra from different system it also generates a new state file which means new resources will be provisioned again.
+* As of now the terraform state is maintained in the local folder. when we try to execute the same infra from a different system it also generates a new state file which means new resources will be provisioned again.
 * solution for this is provided by terraform backends
-* Backend is location where your state file gets stored.
+* Backend is a location where your state file gets stored.
 * Default backend is local.
-This is the reason why .tfstate is shown in local folder where we have templates.
+This is the reason why .tfstate is shown in the local folder where we have templates.

 ## Terraform backend s3
 -----------------------
 * The state file gets stored in aws s3.
-* But terraform s3 backend doesnot support locking.
+* But terraform s3 backend does not support locking.
 * To perform locking terraform expects a dynamo db table to be created
 * for docs [refe](https://developer.hashicorp.com/terraform/language/settings/backends/s3)
 ```